alexrhowe/APOLLO/README.txt

 2. Right ascension in decimal degrees.
 Default: 0.0
 3. Declination in decimal degrees.
 Default: 0.0

-Minimum_Mass, 1 field:
+Mass_Limits, 2 fields:
 1. Minimum mass of the planet in Jupiter masses.
-This sets an additional prior on the radius and gravity of the planet.
-This is intended to prevent atmospheres too extended for the code to find a structural solution.
 Default: 0.5
+2. Maximum mass of the planet in Jupiter masses.
+Default: 80.0
+NOTE: These set an additional prior on the radius and gravity of the planet.
+The minimum mass is intended in part to prevent atmospheres too extended for the code to find a structural solution.

 Tables, 2 fields:
 1. Set of opacity tables to use for computing the spectrum.
 For example,